yr2351/The_ALL_Dictionary/README.md

 ### For download file
 last edit: 2021.06.03 05:00 PM (KST)
 ### For online site
-last deploy: 2021.06.03 05:00 PM (KST), Released v41
+last deploy: 2021.06.03 05:00 PM (KST), Released v41 (Closed)

 ## Bug tracking

 * All users can view and report a bug in "GitHub Issues" of our repository.
-* Here is the URL for viewing and reporting a list of bugs: https://github.com/syko0531/CSE416/issues
+* Here is the URL for viewing and reporting a list of bugs: https://github.com/syko0531/CSE416/issues (Closed)